McShelby/hugo-theme-relearn/exampleSite/content/basics/customization/_index.en.md

 This theme defines the following partials :

+- *content*: the content page itself.
+This can be overridden if you wan't to display page's meta data above or below the content.
 - *header*: the header of the content page (contains the breadcrumbs). _Not meant to be overwritten_
 - *custom-header*: custom headers in page.
 Meant to be overwritten when adding CSS imports.
 Don't forget to include `style` HTML tag directive in your file
 - *footer*: the footer of the content page (contains the arrows). _Not meant to be overwritten_